Gesronet/Gesronet/README.md

 ## 👋 Hi, I'm Samuel Otomewo

 ## About Me
-Experienced software engineer who loves to build innovative solutions.
-Focusing on JavaScript, I strive to create clean, efficient, scalable code that makes a difference.
+As an experienced software engineer, I am passionate about developing innovative solutions.
+With a focus on JavaScript, I aim to write clean, efficient, and scalable code that makes a meaningful impact.